bisgardo/dupe-nukem/README.md

 dupe-nukem scan --dir <dir> [--skip <expr>] [--cache <file>]
 ```

-Builds structure of `<dir>` and dumps it, along with all hashes, in JSON.
+Builds structure of directory `<dir>` and dumps it, along with all sizes, modification times, and hashes (in JSON).

 A skip expression `<expr>` may be used to make the command skip
 certain files and directories like '.git', '.stack-work', 'vendor', 'node_modules', '.DS_Store', etc.